 Any road junction or roundabout can constitute a hazard in a race.
 You will often be approaching much faster than drivers expect of a cyclist, which can lead to errors of judgement on their part.
 Be ready for this.
 Care is particularly necessary at slip roads joining and leaving dual carriageways and other major roads, due to the long period when a cyclist can be between two lanes of merging traffic or exposed to vehicles leaving the main carriageway at high speed.

 If you have an accident during a race, no matter how minor it may seem, you are required to report it to the Event Secretary as soon as possible.

-Whatever type of time trial you are entering, club or open, you must be a member of a club that is affiliated to Cycling Time Trials.
+Whatever type of time trial you are entering, club or open, you must be a member of a club that is affiliated to Cycling Time Trials (unless a Type B Come and Try It event).
 Being a BCF or CTC member does not generally qualify you to ride time trials unless your BCF Division or CTC District Association is affiliated to CTT.